-This collection provides information about the work of New Zealand’s world-class science and technology sectors in relation to Exploring with Microscopes.
+This collection provides information about the work of New Zealand’s world-class science and technology sectors in relation to Earthquakes.
 Included are profiles of organisations carrying out work in this area.

 The Alpine Fault in the South Island is an on-land boundary between two tectonic plates.
 Researchers are investigating past earthquakes, mountain formation and the structure of the Earth’s crust.